yixinwei-oracle/Green-Button-Workshop/java-management/install-management-agent-script/install-management-agent-script.md

   The output may look like this:
   ![image of scp output](images/cloud-shell-scp-output.png)

-## Task 2: Install Management Agent
+## Task 2: Perform Management Agent Installation using Installation Script

 1. In the Cloud Shell, enter the following command to connect to your instance using SSH.
 The IP address should be the one you copied in task 1.